oddaud/ubiome_tutorials/tutorial_1_launch_community_ami.md

 ssh -i **/path/to/your/keyfile/**eda.pem ubuntu@"your public DNS"
 ```

 On your first login, you may get a prompt stating that the host authenticity cannot be established, are you sure you want to continue?
-Yes, you really do.
+Yes, you do

 SUCCESS!
 You have now logged into your computer in the cloud!